jonbockhorst-ts/config-demo/README.md

   entries and the `data:` list) that can drift inside the chart.
 Postgres connection-string syntax lives in Helm.

+- **Current position:** Preferred baseline.
+This is the simplest strict approach and best preserves the current app contract.

+### `split-connection-strings` — driver-built connection strings

+The schema enumeration matches `main`, but `ConnectionStrings.*` come through as structured objects (`{Host, Port, Username, Password, Database}`) in the secret config instead of composed strings.
+The app binds each section into a named `NpgsqlConnectionStringBuilder` with `ValidateOnStart` for `Host`, `Username`, `Password`, and `Database`.
+Non-secret tuning (`IncludeErrorDetail`, `CommandTimeout`, pool sizes) moves to `appsettings.ConnectionStrings.<Name>` and merges into the same section before the builder reads it.

+- **Pros:** The chart doesn't know Postgres connection-string syntax.
+  Non-secret tuning lives in `appsettings:` with the rest of the non-secret config.
+Startup validation catches missing required fields with named errors.
+- **Cons:** The app depends on `Npgsql` (or one builder per driver flavor).
+  Each new driver family needs its own options binding.
+- **Current position:** Preferred advanced option.
+Stronger runtime contract, but it asks the app to own more of the connection-string composition model.

+## Other approaches considered

 ### `chart-template` — schema in values

 The external secret template is effectively two lines: `toPrettyJson` on